lsst-dm/dmtn-030/_task-topic.rst

 ----------

 The entrypoint section documents the task's 'run' method.
-Note that task run methods are not necessarily named 'run,' not do they necessarily share a uniform interface.
+Note that task run methods are not necessarily named 'run,' nor do they necessarily share a uniform interface.

 Initially this section will only contain the namespace of the run method, such as